 - 1. Enter the slot and ring numbers for the SERCOS axis.
 The slot number identifies which slot the SERCOS module is installed in the PiC rack.
 The ring number identifies whether this slave axis is on the first or second ring on a SERCOS module. - 2.
 Enter the slave number for the SERCOS axis.
 The slaves on a ring must be numbered sequentially.
 For example, if you have three slave axes on a ring, number them 1, 2, 3: not 1, 2, 4.
-The number entered here must match the address switch set on the slave.
+The number entered here must match the address switch set on the slave. - 3.
+Indicate whether or not the drive is a Centurion Drive.

-NOTE: The slot number, ring number, and slave number correspond to the SRS input on the SERCOS functions which identify this slave axis.
+Note: The slot number, ring number, and slave number correspond to the SRS input on the SERCOS functions which identify this slave axis.